2017 High School Workshop

 The NABJ High School Workshop (JSHOP) is an annual high school journalism workshop held in the host city of the National Association of Black Journalists' Convention and Career Fair.

-JSHOP16 will take place from August 2-5, 2016 in Washington, DC.
+JSHOP16 will take place from August 8-13, 2017 in New Orleans, LA.
 The program will consist of interactive learning opportunities through lectures, presentations, assignments, training and tests.
 The students will learn multimedia journalism fundamentals for newsgathering, writing, photography, video, radio, blogging and editing.
 Journalism educators, journalists and college journalism students would provide expertise, mentorship and supervision.

 The NABJ High School Journalism Workshop (JSHOP) is a free five-day workshop for local high school students in the host city of NABJ’s Annual Convention and Career Fair.